Young people and addiction

 What addictions are there?

 Addictive substances such as tobacco, alcohol, medication or drugs such as cannabis pose a risk of addiction.
-The latest study results(1), published by the Federal Center for Health Education on World Drug Day on 26.6.2022, show that while the figures for alcohol and tobacco consumption are declining, cannabis consumption among young people is increasing at an alarming rate.
+The latest study results(1), published by the Federal Centre for Health Education on World Drug Day on 26.6.2022, show that while the figures for alcohol and tobacco consumption are declining, cannabis consumption among young people is increasing at an alarming rate.

 1*) The study report is available for download at: www.bzga.de/forschung/studien/abgeschlossene-studien/studien-ab-1997/suchtpraevention/